gilestrolab/ethoscopy/docker/README.md

 # Ethoscopelab docker instance

 Note: Most users will **not** need to recreate this image.
 These instructions are just provided as reference.
 The ethoscopelab docker instance lives on dockerhub at the following address: [https://hub.docker.com/r/ggilestro/ethoscope-lab](https://hub.docker.com/r/ggilestro/ethoscope-lab) and this is what regular users should download and run.
-Follow instructions there.
+Follow instructions there and on the [ethoscopy manual](https://bookstack.lab.gilest.ro/books/ethoscopy/page/getting-started).

 ## Docker files that were used to create the ethoscope-lab docker instance